I'm a post-doc working in theoretical phonology.

-I am a research assistant in the DFG project ''Featural Affixes''.
+Since 2014, I work as a research associate in the DFG project ''Featural Affixes'' at Leipzig University.
 In June 2014, I defended my PhD-thesis ''A phonological account to morphological length''.
-From 2009 to 2013, I was a research assistant in the DFG-project ''Hierarchy Effects in Kiranti and Broader Algic'' at the Department of Linguistics, Leipzig University and between December 2012 and June 2013, I was a visiting student researcher at UC Berkeley (Fulbright grant).
+From 2009 to 2013, I worked in a DFG-project on ''Hierarchy Effects in Kiranti and Broader Algic'' and between December 2012 and June 2013, I was a visiting student researcher at UC Berkeley (Fulbright grant).

 Much of my research centers around supra-semental or prosodic phenomena like length, templatic effects, or tone.
 I recently started to work on the complex tone systems of some Otomanguean languages: A theoretical account for these is radically simplified if one assumes sub-tonal features and underspecification rather than tonal primitives.

 My work often focusses on phenomena at the morpho-phonology boundary.
 That includes non-concatenative morphology (length-manipulating morphology, reduplication, template effects, or non-concatenative allomorphy in general) but also analyses of lexical exceptions to phonological processes.
 I often explore the predictions and possibilities arising from (partial) integration of non-segmental afixes like floating features or affixed prosodic nodes.

 Inside theoretical phonology, I did a lot of work in the framework of containment, a version of OT where deletion is impossible.
 This assumption enriches the phonological representation but allows to predict, for example, subtractive morphology as an epiphenomenon from simple affixation.
 A recent research project together with Jochen Trommer concerns the predictions a containment-based system makes about (un)attested opacity patterns.